 Students at NORCAT

 The common room at NORCAT was large and teenage wildlife there, extensive.
 I soon realised ‘A’ level students were an elite, compared to the ‘gumbies’ (males learning a trade at affiliate college, Bircham Newton).
 Gumbies wore wellies.
 Amongst the ‘A’ level lot were an assortment of ex-public school ‘articles’.
 Jamie Carstairs, with his cherubic complexion, curly locks and camp deportment (fresh out of Gresham’s), Benny Lane from Eton and his consort Sophie and … Minto Lahore with his ‘Mott-the-Hoople’ Beetle.
 The juke box was forever playing ‘Sympathy for the Devil’ or ’20th Century Schizoid Man’.
-Mark Aldiss would stride about in a Stetson with a slew of cameras round his neck and Ian Derry (in his Barbour jacket) always correcting people about his surname ‘it’s Bromley-Derry!’
+Mark Aldiss would stride about in a Stetson with a slew of cameras round his neck plus his gentle girlfriend, Rachel.
+Ian Derry (in his Barbour jacket) always correcting people about his surname ‘it’s Bromley-Derry!’
+Another Barbour clad student was the Blonde and rather Scandinavian looking Richard Payze, with his Suzuki 500 and revolutionary ideas!

+Roger Standing was a jolly good chap and Jim Aldiss (Mark’s brother) advocated Socialism and seemed to always wear a military style pull-over.
 Perhaps most notable (in hindsight) was Stephen Fry, who would flounce past the common room in his ex-army great-coat, often winking at me.
 I was a nice, innocent boy at the time.
 No doubt Stephen might have engaged in some ‘Dwile-flonking’ – not a sex act, but a drinking game which involved having long hair, wearing a great-coat and shuffling round in a circle going ‘flonk, flonk, flonk’ …….
+Apart from Dwile Flonking in the common room you could also practice Taekwon do, which I did and pursued the activity for many years after, in Yarmouth and London.

 The featured photo shows NORCAT students at the Sainsbury Centre for Visual Arts: John Baxter, Beverly Waters, Hilary et al